Kmar92/Dynamics_PoSh_Public/README.md

 If any fields are not required - leave them blank.

+Define CSV Path in variable at line 10.

 Before running the script, please add variables for Azure DataSync server if required, your Dynamics instance URL & a path for your logfile.
 You will also need to add your O365 tenant name for licensing sku's.